Social-Evolution-and-Behavior/anTraX/docs/tracking.md

 ### Checking job progress

 Depending on the number and length of video files, tracking jobs can be very long. anTraX will print a report to terminal when a task (tracking of single video) starts/ends.
 Logs for each task can be found in the experimental directory, under `session/logs/`.
+Note that depending on your machine settings, the log file might not be updated in real time.